What is Machine Learning Studio (classic)?

 You can create an experiment from scratch, or you can use an existing sample experiment as a template.
 For more information, see Copy example experiments to create new machine learning experiments.

-For an example of creating a simple experiment, see Create a simple experiment in Azure Machine Learning Studio.
+For an example of creating an experiment, see Create a simple experiment in Azure Machine Learning Studio (classic).

-For a more complete walkthrough of creating a predictive analytics solution, see Develop a predictive solution with Azure Machine Learning.
+For a more complete walkthrough of creating a predictive analytics solution, see Develop a predictive solution with Azure Machine Learning Studio (classic).

 - MPG data for various automobiles - Miles per gallon (MPG) values for automobiles identified by number of cylinders, horsepower, etc.